rethinkdb/rethinkdb-rs/3-cluster-administration/system-tables.md

 ## server_status ##

 This table returns information about the status and availability of servers within a RethinkDB cluster.
-There is one document per server that's ever been connected to the cluster and not permanently removed.
+A single document is created for each server that connects to the cluster.
+These documents remain in the `server_status` table even if the server loses its connection to the cluster; they are deleted only when a server is permanently removed.

-This is a typical document schema for a server connected to the host server--that is, the server the client's connecting to when they query the `server_status` table.
+This is a typical document schema for a server connected to the host server&mdash;that is, the server the client's connecting to when they query the `server_status` table.
 If a server is *not* connected to the host server there will be differences noted below.

 ```js
 {